junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

 Connection #XCONNECT
 ====================

-The ``#XCONNECT`` command allows to connect to a server and to check the connection status.
+The ``#XCONNECT`` command allows you to connect to a server and to check the connection status.

-This command is for TCP or UDP client role.
+This command is for TCP and UDP clients.

 Set command
 -----------

-The set command allows to connect to a TCP or UDP server.
+The set command allows you to connect to a TCP or UDP server.

 Syntax
 ~~~~~~